-- Vulnerabilities Report, provides information about vulnerabilities in your artifacts, builds, and software releases (release bundles), as well as criteria such as the vulnerable component, CVE record, CVSS score, and severity.
+- Vulnerabilities Report, provides vulnerability scanning of your artifacts, builds, and software releases (release bundles), as well as criteria such as the vulnerable component, CVE record, CVSS score, and severity.

 - License Due Diligence Report, provides all of your components and artifacts, with their relevant software licenses, enabling you to verify that the components and artifacts you’re using comply with your corporate license guidelines.
 It lists all of the license types associated with each component, as well as unknown and unrecognized licenses.

 - Violations Report, provides you with information on security and license violations for each component found in the selected scope.
 Including the type of violation, impacted components and artifacts, and severity.
 Its scope is also defined with advanced filters.

 One of the unique features of Xray reports is the impact path of a vulnerable component.
 A component can appear in multiple places within a build image or in multiple builds.
 Xray will show you all places where a vulnerable component is impacting your software.

 Permission management for reports

 A new permissions role has been added to the JFrog Platform to support this new functionality.
 It enables permission restrictions on who can create, edit and share reports, and can be assigned at an individual user or group team level.

 Manage security violation noise